-- Students enrolled in the medical assisting program are required to show proof of the following health requirements prior to entrance in MED 245 Clinical Laboratory Procedures: - MMR immunizations or proof of immunity via antibody titre - Tetanus vaccine within last 5 years - Hepatitis B vaccine or proof of immunity via antibody titre - Varicella vaccine or proof of immunity via antibody titre - Negative PPD within past 6 months - Physical examination within past two years student is denied by an internship site, the program coordinator is under no obligation to place them at another site.
+- 1. Students enrolled in the medical assisting program are required to show proof of the following health requirements prior to entrance in MED 245 Clinical Laboratory Procedures: - MMR immunizations or proof of immunity via antibody titre - Tetanus vaccine within last 5 years - Hepatitis B vaccine or proof of immunity via antibody titre - Varicella vaccine or proof of immunity via antibody titre - Negative PPD within past 6 months - Physical examination within past two years

-Some internship sites also require the student to undergo a background check and/or drug testing.
+Some practicum sites also require the student to undergo a background check and/or drug testing.
 Sites are allowed to deny a student based on results from these checks.
-If a
+If a student is denied by a practicum site, the program coordinator is under no obligation to place them at another site.

-2. Eligibility requirements for practicum:

-- MED 131 and MED 245 must have been taken within three years of applying for externship. - Students must have a grade of "C" or better in all MED courses. - If the program coordinator questions the clinical skills of any student, the student may be required to demonstrate proficiency in certain skills, take a skills workshop, or repeat MED 131 and/or MED 245. - Students are not allowed to take any clinical or phlebotomy supplies out of the classroom, and if found to do so, will be automatically terminated from the medical assisting program and may not be allowed to enroll in any other health program at the college. - A site has the right to terminate a student's externship without warning.
+- 2. Eligibility requirements for Practicum - MED 131 and MED 245 must have been taken within three years of applying for a practicum. - Students must have a grade of "C" or better in all MED courses. - If the program coordinator questions the clinical skills of any student, the student may be required to demonstrate proficiency in certain skills, take a skills workshop, or repeat MED 131 and/or MED 245. - Students are not allowed to take any clinical or phlebotomy supplies out of the classroom, and if found to do so, will be automatically terminated from the medical assisting program and may not be allowed to enroll in any other health program at the college. - A site has the right to terminate a student's practicum without warning.
 Students terminated from a site will not be placed at another site and will receive a grade of "F" for the course.